 Detecting the presence of drugs or alcohol in the system after a drink has been spiked is crucial for both medical and legal reasons.
 The detection window is the period during which a substance can be identified in the body and it varies significantly depending on the type of substance consumed and individual factors.

 Standard drug tests can detect various substances, but their effectiveness depends on the method of ingestion and the individual’s overall health.
-In this section, we will explore the detection windows for common substances such as alcohol, GHB, and other dangerous drugs frequently used in drink spiking.
+In this section, we will explore the detection windows for common substances such as alcohol and various dangerous drugs frequently used in drink spiking.

 Alcohol